simonmcmanus/livedocs/README.md

 ##Authentication

-Live-docs does not support OAuth, it is designed to work with APIs that can serve content to a standalone web page.
+Livedocs does not support OAuth, it is designed to work with APIs that can serve content to a standalone web page.

 We use a key and secret to generate a hash and then send the hashed value along to the server.
 I'm keen that livedocs support other methods of auth but at the moment you will need to create your own generateHash function in